 - Item Number

-Is a pickup truck modified with a larger suspension and larger tires, usually for recreational use.
+Monster Truck is a specialized truck with a larger suspension and oversized tires, usually for competition and recreational uses.

 Is an American single-engine ground attack aircraft made famous in combat during World War II by the First American Volunteer Group (AVG) of the Chinese Air Force in 1941-1942, nicknamed the Flying Tigers.
 While the P-40 could not match the maneuverability of the opposing Japanese fighters, it was faster in a dive, sturdy and had an excellent roll rate.

 The U-2 Dragon Lady® is a high-altitude surveillance aircraft, designed to fly at 70,000 feet and featuring a 103 foot wing span.
 The U-2® served the United States during the Cold War and at peak altitude, it could not be tracked by radar, nor shot down.

 The Kawasaki GPz900R (also known as the ZX900A or Ninja 900) is a motorcycle that was manufactured by Kawasaki from 1984 to 2003.
 It is the earliest member of the Ninja family of sport bikes.
 The 1984 GPz900R (or ZX900A-1) was a revolutionary design that became the immediate predecessor of the modern-day sport bike.